 Overall, the results of this study suggest that Miravis Top, whether applied once or twice, did not meaningfully improve soybean yield in the absence of disease.
 While some physiological effects were observed at 3 and 24 days after application, those changes in RWC and stomatal conductance did not result in a yield increase, whether in a drought-stressed environment or water sufficient environment.
 The findings of this study related to RWC and stomatal conductance aligned in some ways with those of Kanungo et al. (2021), who saw significant increases in parameters such as photosynthetic rate and nitrate reductase activity as a result of a flowering stage fungicide application to soybean in a greenhouse.
 Our results, however, differ from theirs at harvest.
 Where they found significant yield increases as a result of fungicide application, this study found, at best, no significant difference between treated and non-treated plots, and at worst, a yield decrease resulting from a second application.
 These results align more closely with Swoboda and Pedersen (2009), who saw no yield impact of a R3 fungicide application to disease free soybean in field trials.

 The largest contributing factor to the differences between this study and studies previously published is likely the use of different active ingredients.
 QoI fungicides are often noted for their physiological impact in soybean and other crops (Bartlett et al., 2002; Giuliani et al., 2010; Kanungo et al., 2021).
 Different active ingredients impact plant physiological processes in varying ways, resulting in some seeing physiological changes, and others remaining unaffected.
 Additionally, varying application timings and plant stress conditions across each study likely contributes to the ability of the fungicide to impact plant physiological processes.

+Conclusion and Recommendations